MicrosoftDocs/biztalk-docs/biztalk/technical-guides/performance-tools.md

 See [Windows Performance Analysis](https://docs.microsoft.com/windows-hardware/test/weg/performance-tools).

 ## SQL Server Tools for Performance Monitoring and Tuning
  SQL Server provides several tools for monitoring events in SQL Server and for tuning the physical database design.
-These tools are described in the SQL Server Books Online topic [Tools for Performance Monitoring and Tuning](http://go.microsoft.com/fwlink/?LinkId=146357) (http://go.microsoft.com/fwlink/?LinkId=146357).
-Information about specific tools used for SQL Server performance monitoring and tuning is provided below:
+See [Performance Monitoring and Tuning Tools](https://docs.microsoft.com/en-us/sql/relational-databases/performance/performance-monitoring-and-tuning-tools).

 ### SQL Profiler
  Microsoft SQL Server Profiler can be used to capture Transact-SQL statements that are sent to SQL Server and the SQL Server result sets from these statements.
 Because SQL Server is tightly integrated with SQL Server, the analysis of a SQL Server Profile trace can be a useful tool for analyzing problems that may occur in BizTalk Server when reading from and writing to SQL Server databases.
 See [Using SQL Server Profiler](https://docs.microsoft.com/sql/tools/sql-server-profiler/sql-server-profiler-templates-and-permissions).